aarmey/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

-- Discuss independent project proposal with your TA during your lab session
 - Read paper and answer reading questions before lecture.
+- Discuss independent project proposal with your TA during your lab session.
+- [Report for labs 5-8](Report-Guideline.html) due Thursday at 11:59 pm.

 ## Week 7 (May 13–17)